Astronomical observations using natural guide star

 Under most circumstances, the science object will be kept near the telescope

-optical axis (or NIRC2 detector center), while the
+optical axis (or science detector center).
+The

-TSS stage translates the STRAP TT controller
+TSS stage translates the STRAP TT sensor

 may be constrained for TT references >10" from the science target.

 As with seeing, the corrected image quality is more strongly dependent on

 Under median seeing conditions on 02/04/04, LGSAO corrected images with